 “Loose lips sink ships” is an oft-repeated saying that big mouths are the ruin of outstanding achievements.

-The downfall of many politicians, entertainers, and business people has been the revelation of a secret conversation spoken in privacy leaked to the public.
+The downfall of many politicians, entertainers, and businesspeople has been the revelation of a secret private conversation leaked to the public.

 Surprisingly, these leaks often come from trusted confidantes who find secrecy difficult.